Dynamic Gossip: Graph characterization of success for LNS

 \begin{proposition} Let an initial gossip graph $G = (\agents, N,S)$ be a double bush.
-Then the protocol $\LNS$ is not weakly successful on $G$. \end{proposition}
+Then $\LNS$ is not weakly successful on $G$. \end{proposition}

 \begin{proof} Let $b$ and $d$ be the two roots of $G$ and let $\sigma$ be a maximal $\LNS$-sequence.
 Without loss of generality, assume that the first call to $b$ takes place before the first call to $d$.
-Let $x$ be the first agent calling $b$, and let $y$ be the first agent calling $d$.
-Clearly, $x$ has to be in $A_b$, where we distinguish the case $x\neq c$ from $x=c$.
+Let $x$ be the first agent calling $b$.
+Clearly, $x$ has to be in $A_b$.